mantidproject/mantid/docs/source/algorithms/ExtractUnmaskedSpectra-v1.rst

 Description
 -----------

-TODO: Enter a full rst-markup description of your algorithm here.
+This algorithm is useful for removing unwanted spectra using masks.
+If `MaskWorkspace` is provided it is used to select the spectra to remove.
+Otherwise the internal mask in the `InputWorkspace` is used.

 Usage
 -----
-..
-Try not to use files in your examples,
-    but if you cannot avoid it then the (small) files must be added to autotestdata\UsageData and the following tag unindented
-    .. include:: ../usagedata-note.txt

 **Example - ExtractUnmaskedSpectra**

 .. testcode:: ExtractUnmaskedSpectraExample

-   # Create a host workspace
+    # Create histogram workspace
-   ws = CreateWorkspace(DataX=range(0,3), DataY=(0,2))
-   or
     ws = CreateSampleWorkspace()

+    # Mask 10 spectra
+    MaskDetectors(ws, [1,2,3,4,5,6,7,8,9,10])

+    # Extract unmasked into a new workspace
-   wsOut = ExtractUnmaskedSpectra()
+    ows = ExtractUnmaskedSpectra(ws)

-   # Print the result
-   print "The output workspace has %i spectra" % wsOut.getNumberHistograms()
+    # Compare workspace sizes
+    print 'Number of spectra in original workspace', ws.getNumberHistograms() print 'Number of spectra in cropped  workspace', ows.getNumberHistograms()

 Output:

 .. testoutput:: ExtractUnmaskedSpectraExample

-  The output workspace has ?? spectra
+    Number of spectra in original workspace 200
+    Number of spectra in cropped  workspace 190

 .. categories::